Shared Lane Markings (Sharrows)

 - Alert drivers to the possible presence of bikers, set expectations as to where the bikers will be riding, and remind all street users to share the road

 Studies of shared lane markings from other communities have shown several benefits:

-- Fewer bicyclists ride on the sidewalk
+- Fewer people ride bikes on the sidewalk

-- Fewer bicyclists ride the wrong way
+- Fewer people ride bikes the wrong way